GiantJun/CL_Pytorch/README.md

 Supported Datasets:

-- Natural image datasets: CIFAR-10, CIFAR-100, ImageNet1K, ImageNet100, TinyImageNet
+- Natural image datasets: CIFAR-10, CIFAR-100, ImageNet100, ImageNet1K, ImageNet-R, TinyImageNet, CUB-200

-- Medical image datasets: MedMNIST, SD-198
+- Medical image datasets: MedMNIST, path16, Skin7, Skin8, Skin40

 More information about the supported datasets can be found in `datasets/`

+We use `os.environ['DATA']` to access image data.
+You can config your environment variables in your computer by editing `~/.bashrc` or just change the code.
+### Notations
++

 ### Reproduce Results
 More details can be found in [Reproduce_results.md](./markdowns/Reproduce_results.md).